 What experience and key strengths would you bring to the Board of Directors?

 I bring my diverse engineering background as an analyzer, critical thinker, and problem solver.
 Experience with engineering contracts with an international customer enhanced my global perspective.
 I understand and value the role of policy and procedure.
 Service as both committee chair and member on several international committees bring a unique experience in understanding member needs worldwide.
 My StrengthsFinder assessment show my top five most dominant themes are Learner, Harmony, Context, Analytical, and Responsibility.
 I served as an RA for two terms.
 Also, served as a trainer in Toastmasters and in my engineering profession.

 Why do you want to serve as an international officer/director?

-It would be an honor to play a key role in achieving the remaining focus areas of the 2015 strategic plan and take part in the groundwork in developing the 2020 strategic plan.
+It would be an honor to play a key role in implementing the remaining focus areas of the 2015 strategic plan and take part in the groundwork in developing the 2020 strategic plan.
 Serving on the board would provide an opportunity to review and revise existing policies as necessary to keep up to date with technology and best practices or improve the direction of the organization.
 I want to continue technologic advances in real-time connection with members having a singular message delivered over multiple platforms.
-Lastly, I want to continue serving, learning and growing and to share my knowledge and experiences in making a difference.
+Lastly, I want to continue serving, learning and growing and to represent our members worldwide.